 The Gas-phase end station (GPES), shown in the photo below, has been designed for photoelectron-photoion coincidence (PEPICO) experiments of gas phase targets and samples with high vapour pressure [1].
 The main instruments are a Scienta R4000 electron spectrometer and a momentum imaging multi-hit-capable ion Time-of-Flight (TOF) spectrometer.
 They are equipped with fast position-sensitive detectors that are specifically designed for coincidence measurements.
 The electron and ion spectrometers can also be used independently for high-resolution electron and ion spectroscopy or to collect electron and ion yields as a function of photon energy.
 The coincidence set-up is controlled by tailor-made software.

 The GPES has been designed to accommodate a variety of sample preparation systems, provided by the FinEstBeAMS consortium, LDM group at MAX IV or external users.
-Available sample delivery systems include a gas inlet with a narrow needle, a vaporisation oven for solid targets, and a liquid microjet source.
+Available sample delivery systems include a gas inlet with a narrow needle, an aerosol sample delivery system, and a liquid microjet source.

 A second, exchangeable chamber can be mounted downstream of the electron-ion coincidence set-up.
 An empty vacuum chamber with a support is available to users whose instruments do not fit or cannot be used in the GPES.
 It is a replica of the GPES vacuum chamber [1] but without mu-metal shielding.
 This second chamber can be moved to the focal plane of the beamline for the best experimental conditions, when a connection pipe between the GPES and the beamline is removed.